betimer/note/React/react.md

 https://github.com/chenglou/react-motion

-## PureComponent and Stateless Component
+## Stateless Component, PureComponent and Component

-var Stateless1 = (props) => return <label>I am {this.props.name}</label>;
+// Stateless usually can just write simple function instead of class var Stateless1 = (props) => return <label>I am {this.props.name}</label>;
 class Stateless1 extends React.Component {
     render () { return <label>I am {this.props.name}</label>; }
 }

 Stateless Component will still re-render every time its parent re-renders, same as normal Component.

-PureComponent will not re-render if its props not gets changed (if state changes inside it, not check yet, but should be a separate topic, as we talking about parent re-render)
+PureComponent will not re-render if its props not gets changed (if state changes inside it, not check yet, but should be a separate topic, as we talking about parent re-render, and state change should re-render).
+So for this case, PureComponent improve better performance than functional Stateless Component

 ## React Best Practice and Hints